ibm-cloud-architecture/refarch-jee-customerorder/README.md

 - Finally, there is an additional integration testing component, named **CustomerOrderServicesTest** that is built to quickly validate an application's build and deployment to a given application server.
 This test component contains both **JPA** and **JAX-RS**-based tests.

-## Building and deploying the application on WebSphere Application Server 7
+## Build and deploy the application on WebSphere Application Server 7

 ### 1. Prerequisites